senseobservationsystems/commonsense-php-lib/README.md

 ### `listGroups()`

 Returns a list of groups that the current user is a member of.
-Returns a `Group` object
+Returns a `Group` object.

 ### `createGroup($email, $name, $username, $password)`

 Creates a group to which the current user will be added.
 A group can optionally have a username and password which can be used for login.
-The password must be in md5 format.
+The password must be in MD5 format.

 ### `readGroup($id)`

 Returns the details of a group.
 Only members of a group can see the details of a group.
-Returns a `Group` object
+Returns a `Group` object.

 ### `updateGroup($id, $email, $username, $password, $name)`

 Updates the details of a group.
 Only the values specified as input will be updates.
-Every member of the group can update the group details
+Every member of the group can update the group details.

-### `deleteGroup( $id)`
+### `deleteGroup($id)`

 Deletes the group if the group has no other members.
 If the group has other members then the current user will be removed from the group.

-### `listUsersOfGroup( $id)`
+### `listUsersOfGroup($id)`

 Returns the members of the group as a list of `User` objects.
 Only group members can perform this action.